GiuLeo01/Fortran-HumanEval/README.md

 ### Input Format

 #### Responses File (`responses.jsonl`)
-Each line should contain a JSON object with the LLM-generated code:
+**Each line** should contain a **JSON object with the LLM-generated code**:
 ```json
 {"code": "program hello\n  write(*,*) 'Hello, World!'\nend program"}
 {"code": "program calculate\n  integer :: result\n  result = 2 + 2\n  write(*,*) result\nend program"}
 ```

 #### Benchmark File (`benchmark.json`) (Should not be changed unless you want to use the same format to adapt other benchmarks)
-Array of programming tasks with signatures, examples and test cases:
+List of programming tasks with signatures, examples and test cases:
 ```json
 [
   {